 Boler Mountain Tree Top Adventure Park

 Climb, blast, drive, bump, jump and slide your way to a great time!
 Keep the kids active and engaged.
 Attractions include golfing, go-karting and a waterpark with 7 waterslides featuring a single and double tube, mat slides and 2 speed slides including the 55 foot high bullet slide.
 Inside, Intencity – a recreation and entertainment facility – there is a 40 foot climbing wall, bumper cars, a soft play 2-story jungle gym, video arcade and more.
-The wave pool will be opening in June 2018!
+Don't miss the wave pool that is now open!
 Call for East Park's seasonal hours.
 Ages: Activity dependent.

 Foolproof Fun for Aspiring Paleontologists